Career Definition for a Slot Machine Technician

 Alternate Career Options

 Individuals who enjoy working in a gaming environment might want to consider the gaming services occupation of slot supervisor.
 These professionals watch over the slot section, refill machines, reset machines after payouts and resolve customer complaints.
 A high school diploma usually suffices for employment.
-Slower than average job growth of 6% was forecast by the BLS from 2012-2022, and these positions paid an annual median salary of $32,390 in 2012.
+Job decline of 3% was forecast by the BLS for slot supervisors from 2014-2024, and these positions paid an annual median salary of $35,680 in 2015.

 Electrical and Electronics Installer and Repairer

 Postsecondary specialized training is usually necessary to learn the skills to install or repair electrical equipment used for various industries.
-Little or no change was expected by the BLS in the number of available positions during the 2012-2022 decade.
-The BLS also reported an annual median wage of $51,220 in 2012 for these professionals.
+A decline of 4% was expected by the BLS in the number of available positions during the 2014-2024 decade.
+The BLS also reported an annual median wage of $55,160 in 2015 for these professionals.